SoaringMoon/WaifuNetwork/Archive/Threads/Speech Synthesis general.md

 ''--auto-clean'' normalizes, removes silence and resamples clips to prepare them for machine learning and has a success rate of about 98%.
 It gives warnings for which clips need further attention.
 Most of the time these lines aren't usable anyway since they contain overlapping audio or other strong background noise.

 Also added another tool for quickly captioning audio clips called ''filelist.py''.
 It goes through all the wave files in a folder and plays them, prompting you what the line should be.
 Hopefully it's pretty straightforward to use.
-You will need to install playsound to use it:[code]pip install playsound[/code]
+You will need to install playsound to use it:```cpp pip install playsound```

 With that, Clipchan is pretty much done and ready for waifu datamining.
 Enjoy! https://gitlab.com/kokubunji/clipchan